 (click to continue)

-The increase of the velocity during the 3 seconds equals the integral of a t , with respect to time, which should then be added to the initial velocity.
+The increase of the velocity during the 3 seconds equals the integral of , with respect to time, which should then be added to the initial velocity.

 (click to continue)

-The increase of the velocity during the 3 seconds is not equal to a t times t , but the integral of a t , with respect to time, from t = 0 to t = 3.
+The increase of the velocity during the 3 seconds is not equal to times , but the integral of , with respect to time, from = 0 to = 3.

 (click to continue)